parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 =========

-FLASH MEMORY SPEED INCREASE! up to 4x better performance WITHOUT F2FS OR DYNAMIC FSYNC Auto trim at boot, but ONLY for Samsung eMMC (it is too slow for Hynix/Kingston) uses ext4 but can use data/cache f2fs audio stutter and multitasking fix miracast enabled (but it freezes on disconnect unless you unplug from the receiver end) can set up device without wifi
+FLASH MEMORY SPEED INCREASE! up to 4x better performance WITHOUT F2FS OR DYNAMIC FSYNC Auto trim at boot, but ONLY for Samsung flash storage (it is too slow for Hynix/Kingston) Uses ext4 but can use data/cache f2fs
+Audio stutter and multitasking fix
+Miracast enabled (but it freezes on disconnect unless you unplug from the receiver end) Can set up device without Wi-Fi
 Bluetooth 4.0 enabled (BLE/GATT/SMP), CVE vulnerabilities fixed (for 5.x)
-more apps open at once (minfree tweak, scheduler tweaks, 64k log buffers, zram optimized) LCD color fix (no Nvidia smartdimmer/Prism) internet optimizations can use more storage space before it doesn't let you Survives ROM updates with addon.d tethering without carrier checks on tilapia
+More apps open at once (minfree tweak, scheduler tweaks, 64k log buffers, zram optimized) LCD color fix (no Nvidia smartdimmer/Prism)
+Internet optimizations
+Can use more storage space before it doesn't let you Survives ROM updates with addon.d
+Tethering without carrier checks on 3G Nexus 7
-Speed up full disk encryption, but it's still pretty bad GPU optimizations (without OC!) and hardware acceleration properties, decrease GPU RAM usage by 4.4mb per app!
+Speed up full disk encryption
+GPU optimizations (without OC!) and hardware acceleration properties, decrease GPU RAM usage by 4.4mb per app!
 Reverted to dlmalloc for reducing ram usage / ART_USE_HSPACE_COMPACT enabled for better garbage collection [Not on 5.0.x]